-The 'Principles for Financial Market Infrastructures' (PFMI) issued by the Committee on Payment and Settlement Systems (CPSS) and Technical Committee of the International Organization of Securities Commissions (IOSCO) establishes minimum standards for addressing risk associated with PAYMENTS SYSTEM that are systemically important.
+The Principles for Financial Market Infrastructures (PFMI) issued by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organization of Securities Commissions (IOSCO)

+establish minimum standards for addressing risk associated with Payments System that are systemically important.

-The standards captured in the PFMI has been widely recognized, supported, and endorsed by the CBN.
-The Bank believes that the implementation of the PFMI by the payments system within the scope of this section will help promote safety, efficiency and stability of the financial system.
-Accordingly, the CBN has incorporated into this framework PSR policy principles 1 through 24 from the PFMI, as set forth in the appendix 1.
+The standards captured in the PFMI have been widely recognized, supported, and endorsed by the CBN.
+The implementation of the PFMI by the payments system will promote safety, efficiency and stability of the financial system.
+Accordingly, the CBN has incorporated into this Framework PSR policy principles 1 through 24 from the PFMI.
 In applying part I of this policy, the CBN and the Scheme Boards shall be guided by the key considerations and explanatory notes from the PFMI.